Convergence and non-convergence in a nonlocal gradient flow: Acknowledgements

 \section{Acknowledgements}

 This work has been partially supported by the National Science Foundation under grants DMS 2106534, DMS 1814991 and DMS 2206069.
-The authors are grateful to Sir John Ball for remarks which helped clarify and correct several arguments.
+The authors are grateful to Sir John Ball for remarks which helped clarify and correct several arguments. \blue The authors would also like to thank the anonymous referees for their helpful suggestions.\nc